-Washington: US consumer credit increased at an annual rate of 8 percent in May as consumers stepped up their borrowing, the US Federal Reserve reported.
+Washington: US consumer credit increased at an annual rate of 8 percent in August, following an unexpected decline in July, the US Federal Reserve announced.

-Consumer spending, which accounts for about 70 percent of the overall US economic activity, is the major engine of US economic growth.
+Consumer spending, which accounts for about 70 percent of the overall US economic activity, was a major engine of the US economic growth.